practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 ```
 ## 5. Supertest for integration/API testing

-**💁‍♂️ What is it about:** When testing against an API (i.e., component or integration tests), the library [supertest](https://www.npmjs.com/package/supertest) provides a sweet syntax that can both detect the web server address, make HTTP call and also assert on the response.
-Three in one.
+**💁‍♂️ What is it about:** When testing against an API (i.e., component, integration, E2E tests), the library [supertest](https://www.npmjs.com/package/supertest) provides a sweet syntax that can both detect the web server address, make HTTP call and also assert on the response.
+Three in one

 ```javascript
 test('When adding invalid user, then the response is 400', (done)=> {